 What is Audit Sampling?

-Audit sampling is an application of audits in which less than 100% of the total items within the population of items are selected to be audited.
-It is an auditing technique that allows auditors to issue audit opinions without having to audit every single item and transaction.
+Audit sampling is an investigative tool in which less than 100% of the total items within the population of items are selected to be audited.
+It is an auditing technique that provides supporting evidence that allows auditors to issue audit opinions without having to audit every single item and transaction.

 Auditing is the process by which a company’s financial records are verified and examined.
 It is to ensure that the transactions on the financial records are accurately and fairly represented.